-What makes for great mind mapping software?
+What makes for great mind map software?

 It allows you to attach files.
 Sometimes you need more than a few words to fully illustrate a concept—and doodling is a big part of analog mind mapping.
 For an app to make this list, you need to be able to attach images, videos, documents, web pages, and other assorted extras to your mind maps.

-Best mind mapping software for beginners
+Best mind mapping software for beginners and occasional use

+Coggle is packed with thoughtful touches.
+One of my favorite features is that you can format your mind map items and messages with Markdown, so you can get as fancy as you need to while adding your text, images, and links to the canvas.
+There's also collaboration built in.
 If you want to bounce some ideas off a colleague, you can go ahead and add them to your mind map, carry on a conversation in the messages sidebar, or go into full-screen presentation mode to take a step back and do more high-level ideation.

-Coggle Pricing: Free for up to three private diagrams; $5/month for unlimited private diagrams and extra mind mapping tools (like additional shapes and color control).
+Coggle pricing: Free for up to three private diagrams; $5/month for unlimited private diagrams and extra mind mapping tools (like additional shapes and color control).